Whole30 Asian Peanut Sauce Recipe

 My Thai peanut salad dressing tastes just like the flavor you get in Bangkok.
 It has tamarind, curry paste, and coconut milk).
 This Chinese-inspired peanut salad dressing uses coconut aminos, almond butter, garlic, and ginger.
 I love them both and now you have two to swap and have fun! 🙂

 The beauty of this salad dressing is that you can play around with each ingredient and adjust the flavor to your own liking!
 Let the dressing sit at room temperature for about 15 minutes and the sauce will become thicker.
 To thin, simply add a bit of Mandarin orange juice.
 It’s so good that sometimes I wish I could drink it like a milkshake. 🙂

 It’s naturally sweet.

-I use the juice from canned Mandarin oranges that’s mixed with pear juice.
-You can also use orange juice (with no pulp) and with no added sugar.
-And it goes without saying that this Asian style peanut dressing works beautifully with my Mandarin Chicken Salad
+I use the juice from canned Mandarin oranges that are mixed with pear juice.
+You can also use orange juice (with no pulp) and no added sugar.
+And it goes without saying that this Asian-style peanut dressing works beautifully with my Mandarin Chicken Salad

 Paleo Whole30 Peanut Sauce Recipe Tips

 - I love this sauce the way it’s written below, but feel free to customize it.